NHERI-SimCenter/SimCenterBootcamp2022/docs/_sources/source/assignment_C5.rst.txt

 .. warning::

-   If you fail the last part of this first exercise it means that the **tapis-cli** is not going to work.
-From past experience we have found that the install works for some, but not all, and we are not sure why.
-You can still use the work you have done up until that point in the exercise, but you need to do something different different to complete it.
-We provide 3 solutions, in order of time to proceed:
+   If you fail in the first part there are a number of things that may be up.

+   1. **tapis** application not found.
+The **tapis** application, assuming pip install tapis-cli worked, is located in a folder not on the users **Path**.
+We have noticed this for some versions of **python** users have on their system.
+You need to manually update your enviromnet setting for **Path** to add the folder the **tapis** was placed in.
+Look at the install messages to see where tapis-cli was installed, and do a search for **tapis**.
+(You are looking for the application as opposed to some of the other things that will pop up).

+   2. **tapis** application hangs.
+We have users who have had this happen for versions **3.10.x** of **python**.
+The only fix is to download another version, in latest workshop version **3.9.13** worked from http://python.org.

-   1. Try to update to the latest version of **tapis-cli**:
+   3. Try to update to the latest version of **tapis-cli**:

      .. code::